sajithkavishan/Glassy-Animated-Cards/README.md

 Join our community of designers and developers to share insights and contributions.
 We value your feedback and ideas for improvements.

-## Connect with Us
+## Connect with Me

-Follow us on GitHub for updates.
-Connect with us on
+Follow ME on GitHub for updates.
+Connect with Me

 LinkedIn - www.linkedin.com/in/sajith-kavishan-948005273

-Thank you for choosing our repository.
-Let's transform your app's introduction with stunning logo animations!
+Thank you for choosing My repository.